-Many Betta owners are not aware that their Betta requires warm water.
-Not just room temperature, which ranges from 68-72° F (21-23°C).
-Ideally, the water should be at least 78 degrees for a Betta.
-Because Bettas are often kept in small tanks or bowls, heating can be a challenge.
-Changes in room temperature, especially in climates that become much colder at night, can prove stressful for a Betta.
+Many betta owners are not aware that their betta requires warm water.
+Not just room temperature, which ranges from 68-72 F (21-23 C).
+Ideally, the water should be at least 78 F for a betta.
+Because bettas are often kept in small tanks or bowls, heating can be a challenge.
+Changes in room temperature, especially in climates that become much colder at night, can prove stressful for a netta.

 Fully vs. Partially Submersible

 The term submersible refers to a heater that can be fully submerged in the water.
 However, some vendors use the term “partially submersible”, which means that a portion of the heater must remain above the water line.
 Generally, partially submersible heaters cost a bit less, but in use, they are not as versatile.
-I recommend going with fully submersible heaters whenever possible, no matter what the tank size.
+It is recommend to go with fully submersible heaters whenever possible, no matter what the tank size.

 Pre-set vs. Adjustable